cran/exametrika/README.md

 The model requires three components:

-1. Field assignments for items (conf vector)
+1. Field assignments for items (vector from configuration file)
 2. Network structure between classes for each field
 3. Number of classes and fields